anthonytedja/redirectV2/README.md

 The following mermaid diagram architecturally describes the system, view in a markdown viewer that supports mermaid diagrams such as GitHub.

-### System Design
+### System Components

 - **URL Shortener**: The URL shortener is the main service of the system.
-It handles incoming requests concurrently and is responsible for handling read and write requests by checking the Redis read cache along with the Cassandra database and writing to the Redis write queue respectively.
+It is a multithreaded server that handles user requests.
+Read requests are checked for in the Redis cache.
+On a cache miss, the server checks the Cassandra database instead.
+Write requests are sent to a Redis write queue, where a separate writer application persists the requests to Cassandra.
 It will also write system logs and persist logs to disk.

-- **Caching**: Docker and Redis are used for caching.
+- **Read Cache**: Docker and Redis are used for caching.
 A Docker Redis image is customized for the application and is one of the services in the swarm, acting as a read cache.
 The Redis service includes a single primary with persistence and multiple replicas without persistence.
 Data eviction is implemented to ensure Redis doesn't break under extreme load.
 The URL shortener server checks the Redis read cache for read requests.
 The read cache is updated both when the server receives a write request and on a cache miss for a read request (if the server retrieves data from Cassandra for a read request).

+- **Write Buffer**: Docker, Redis and Java are used to implement a write queue.
+When the URL server receives a write request, the request is sent to a Redis write queue.
+The URL server then immediately returns an OK response to the client.
+A writer application then retrieves URL keys from the write queue and persists them to Cassandra.

 - **Data**: The Cassandra service is used for persisting data.
 The Cassandra service includes a single primary with along with multiple child nodes.
 Data is partitioned and replicated across the Cassandra nodes.
-The Cassandra nodes are deployed outside the swarm and each node saves the data to a volume external to the container for persistence.
+The Cassandra nodes are deployed outside the swarm.\

-- **Health Check**: A health check is implemented for the request handlers to ensure they are functioning correctly, configured in the Docker compose file.
-Monitoring for the service is done with docker visualizer, a service that provides a web interface for viewing the status of the swarm.
-As cassandra nodes are deployed outside the swarm, a separate monitoring service is implemented to monitor the health of the Cassandra nodes.

-- **Request Handlers**: The application uses Docker and Java for handling requests.
-A Java server handles incoming requests.
-Read requests are checked for in the Redis cache.
-On a cache miss, the server checks the Cassandra database instead.
-Write requests are sent to a Redis write queue, where a separate writer application persists the requests to Cassandra.
+  Data within containers is persisted using Docker volumes, which are connected to the host machine.
+Data persisted includes: Cassandra database, Redis cache, server logs.

 ## Running The System